OpenConext/Stepup-Deploy/ssl/README.md

 request over https to middleware) this CA is added to the CentOS trusted CA keystore.

-Developers should trust this local CA once in their browser on first visit to a Stepup application.
+Developers should trust the server certificate once in their browser on first visit to a Stepup application.

+NOTE: Do **not** trust the local CA certificate on your host machine because anyone can create new certificates with the private key contained in this repository.

 The ansible 'web' role (web/tasks/main.yml specifically) is responsible for configuring nginx and the CA keystore.